Denisovans, A Mysterious Form Of Ancient Humans, Are Traced to Tibet

 But the fact that some Denisovans would have lived in Tibet makes sense.
 Here's why: When scientists first examined DNA from the Denisovan bones in Siberia, they found many genes that modern humans also have.
 One of those genes we've inherited, and is common among Tibetans, gives people the ability to live at very high altitudes with low oxygen levels.

-So apparently some early Denisovans lived on the Tibetan plateau a long time ago; the jaw is 160,000 years old.
+So apparently, some early Denisovans lived on the Tibetan Plateau a long time ago; the jaw is 160,000 years old.
 They developed the low-oxygen trait, and then at some point passed it on to humans.

 "It's in the modern human gene pool because of interbreeding with Denisovans," says Matthew Tocheri, a paleoanthropologist at Lakehead University in Canada, who studies early humans in Asia.
-"And now this particular jaw that's been identified as Denisovan is actually from the Tibetan plateau, so it connects these dots."
+"And now this particular jaw that's been identified as Denisovan is actually from the Tibetan Plateau, so it connects these dots."

 Tocheri says the discovery reinforces the growing realization that the main river of human lineage was split into numerous tributaries.
-And some were pretty far off the mainstream, like the four-feet-tall Homo floresiensis, or Hobbit.
-It lived as recently as 50,000 years ago on a remote island in Indonesia, but it had numerous ape-like characteristics reminiscent of creatures that lived millions of years ago.
+And some were pretty far off the mainstream, like the 4-foot-tall Homo floresiensis, or Hobbit.
+It lived as recently as 50,000 years ago on a remote island in Indonesia, but it had numerous apelike characteristics reminiscent of creatures that lived millions of years ago.

-"It wasn't that long ago that humans were way more diverse than they were today," says Tocheri, "and we carry on some of that diversity because we... have some of these genes that survive in us."
+"It wasn't that long ago that humans were way more diverse than they were today," says Tocheri, "and we carry on some of that diversity because we ... have some of these genes that survive in us."
 And sometimes, like the low-oxygen gene, they make us more adaptable.

 "Clearly, modern humans have reaped the benefit of these adaptations that they acquired," Tocheri says.